Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 We will discuss error handling [later](@/tutorials/python/25_error_handling.md), although an example is included below.

 {{ codeblock(fn="futures_try_int_input", lc="py") }}

+One common problem I see among beginners that start with print and input, is that they try to use these two tools for everything.

+I wish to reiterate:

+print is ONLY for printing to the screen.

+input is ONLY for getting text from the person running your program.

 ---
 ## A Few Steps Back...Using help()